brandur/sorg/content/drafts/microservices-and-the-monolith.md

   many different places.
 It's hard to gain company-wide leverage by sharing work.

 {{Figure "Something to remind you of a monolith."
-(NewImgSrcAndAlt "/assets/images/microservices-and-the-monolith/monolith.jpg" "Something to remind you of a monolith.")}}
+(ImgSrcAndAlt "/assets/images/microservices-and-the-monolith/monolith.jpg" "Something to remind you of a monolith.")}}

 ## The monolith's cracks (#cracks)